 Check how one of the signs look on my Fall Hutch right HERE.

-And you can also check another repurpose project ---> Desk Drawer turned Basket.
+You can also check another repurpose project ---> Desk Drawer turned Basket.